ttbandz8/partychatgaming/README.md

 # Delete User
     db.deleteUser(DATA)

-# How To Make Updates
-    $addToInsert = Pushes to array only if doesn't exist
-    $push = Pushes to array

 ## Example
     USER = {"DISNAME": "Foo"}
     PUSH = { "$push": {"IGN": {'BRAWLSTARS': 'Bar'}}}
     ADDTOSET = {"$addToSet": {"TEAMS": 'Foo'}}
     db.updateUser(USER, ADDTOSET)
     db.updateUser(USER, PUSH)

+# Add New Team
+    db.addTeam(DATA)

+# Delete Team
+    The user is needed to first determine if the user is part of that team, in which he/she can then delete the team. db.deleteTeam(TEAM, USER)

+# Delete Team Member
+    The user is needed to first determine if the user is part of that team, in which he/she can then delete the team. db.deleteTeamMember(QUERY, MEMBER_TO_DELETE_QUERY, USER)
+    pull = Removes from array (opposite of push)

+# How To Make Updates
+    $addToInsert = Pushes to array only if doesn't exist
+    $push = Pushes to array